dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 And some of these people may have understood that, to truly push out their ideas, they may have needed to hide them in plain sight, within their work.
 Therefore, they must also understand how to encode these kinds of symbols and messages.

-  - and, most of all, the person capable of those things above, they are usually capable of success. fame & fortune will tempt them. it tempted me, but i had experienced so much pain in my life, i wasn't willing to allow myself to be "nerfed" or bought out.
+The person capable of the above: they are usually capable of success.
+If security and stability doesn't stray them from their path, then fame & fortune will tempt them.
+It tempted me, but I had experienced so much suffering and sacrifice to retain the freedom to speak freely that I wasn't willing to allow myself to be sold out.
+I suffered for the ability to speak my mind and to speak the truth as I saw it and only later realized the cause of my pain.
+I wasn't willing to sell out or become a mockery of what I suffered for.

-    - I SUFFERED FOR TRUTH.
-I DIDN'T SUFFER TO BECOME A MOCKERY OF THE THINGS I SUFFERED FOR!
-  - ... anyways, these artists, the one's you're looking for, they have to have the ability to obtain fame/fortune, but look past it.
+These artists, the ones you're looking for, are able to withstand the initial temptation of fame & fortune.
+Often, they reach such heights only after it is inevitable that their work brings such attention, but they are less susceptible to being changed by it.
+That's difficult, especially since it changes those around you.
+And if you are in such a position, it stems from being yourself.
+You're marketing yourself and people want the authentic you, but it's incredibly hard to maintain that.

-Quite simply, the best artists value the truth and authenticity of their art more than anything else in the world!
+Quite simply, the best artists value the truth and authenticity of their art more than anything else in the world.
+They know what it is that they have and why people respond the way they do to their personality or work.

 ### technical prowess of artists compared to popularity